Because I wrote this:

 I think this is the true impasse between Mr. Ebert and the game fans.
 Unspoken assumptions on both sides.

 Game fans: [Given that we like to play video games anyway] some games are truly art.

 Roger Ebert: No, they’re not [worth me taking the time to wade through all that tedious game play to get to what you allege is a meaningful artistic experience].

-And this is an impasse that is not going to be solved at some future date with hypothetically better games (one of the game fan suggestions).
-I can’t speak for Mr. Ebert, but I know that for myself, I prefer simpler, less narrative games, things like Rock Band and Tetris, precisely because I’m not much of a game player.
+And this is an impasse that is not going to be solved at some future date with hypothetically better games (one thing that game fans have suggested).
+I can’t speak for Mr. Ebert, but I know that for myself, I prefer simpler, less narrative video games, things like Rock Band and Tetris, precisely because I’m not much of a game player.
 I’m only interested in short-cycle games that are easy to play at a low skill and attention level, the video game equivalent of darts or pinball.

 But we don’t.
-We live in a world where the default narrative experience is, probably, movies.
+We live in a world where the default narrative experience is movies and narrative television.